-In the dossier the company stated that in its analyses based on the Cardarella 2013 study, depending on the outcome, it considered the results of the patients with advanced NSCLC and BRAF V600E mutation who had received standardized platinum-based chemotherapy as first-line treatment for the advanced tumour stage (N = 7, PFS and tumour response) or the results of patients with BRAF V600E mutation who had received not further defined antiproliferative therapy (N = 12, overall survival).
-Five of the 12 patients included in the analysis on overall survival had received treatment with a BRAF or MEK inhibitor, which does not comply with the ACT.
-The publication does not definitely indicate whether the ACT was implemented for the remaining 7 patients.
+In the dossier the company stated that in its analyses based on the Cardarella 2013 study, depending on the outcome, it considered the results of the patients with advanced NSCLC and BRAF V600E mutation who had received standardized platinum-based chemotherapy as first-line treatment for the advanced tumour stage (N = 7, PFS and tumour response) or the results of patients with BRAF V600E mutation who had received no further defined antiproliferative therapy (N = 12, overall survival).
+Five of the 12 patients included in the analysis on overall survival had received treatment with a BRAF or mitogen-activated extracellular signal-regulated kinase (MEK) inhibitor, which does not comply with the specified ACT.
+The publication does not definitely indicate whether the ACT had been implemented for the remaining 7 patients.
 Further information on patient characteristics can be found in Appendix B of the full dossier assessment.